Patricia Schiller: Personal life

 In 1943, she married lawyer Irving Schiller, then a first lieutenant in the Army, two years after they had met.
 They settled in Washington, and had two children, Louise and Jonathan.
 The couple had a home on Martha’s Vineyard where she socialised with influential women like Mrs. Robert McNamara, Mrs. W. Willard Wirtz, and Mrs. Arthur Goldberg.
 The couple moved to Florida permanently in 1990 and her husband died in 2007, while she outlived him another 11 years, becoming 104 years old.
 She died of hypertensive cardiovascular disease in Palm Beach Florida.

 Her son, Jonathan D. Schiller is a lawyer and co-founder of prominent law firm Boies Schiller Flexner LLP.

 Publications

 Schiller published three books, "Creative Approach to Sex Education and Counseling", 1973, which was translated into Spanish and Italian, "The Sex Profession: What Sex Therapy Can Do", 1981 and "Sex Questions Kids Ask: and How To Answer" in 2009.

 Awards

 In 1970, she received the "Advanced Pacesetter Award" from the President’s National Advisory Board for founding Webster School, 1963 to 1967, the first U.S. school for pregnant girls which "educated and nurtured them through their high school diplomas".
+The World Association for Sexual Health (WAS) awarded Schiller the Gold Medal in 1990 for her contributions to the field of sexology.